f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Topic 4: Myths, Trials, and Death - Persecution of Crime, Telling Tales, magic, and ants.

 Shows a consistent presence across the timeline with notable peaks in the late 1770s and mid-1850s.
-Indicating peaks in the preoccupation with justice, mortality, and the supernatural.

 Topic 5: Excitability, Madness, and Deceit - Aggression, conflict, and glee.